ergo-services/ergo/docs/extra-library/actors/metrics.md

 **Mailbox Latency** (expanded, requires `-tags=latency`) - Six panels for latency analysis described in detail in the next section.
 When the `latency` tag is not used, these panels show "No data".

-**Mailbox Depth** (collapsed) - Three panels showing mailbox queue depth.
+**Mailbox Depth** (expanded) - Three panels showing mailbox queue depth.
 Max Depth per Node tracks the largest mailbox on each node over time.
 Depth Distribution is a stacked area chart with a flame color gradient (green for 1-10 messages, yellow for 50-100, orange for 500-1K, red for 5K-10K+) showing how many processes fall into each depth range.
 Top Processes by Depth is a table listing the processes with the deepest queues across the cluster.
 Depth is complementary to latency: depth tells you "how many messages are queued," while latency tells you "how long the oldest one has been waiting."

 **Process Activity** (collapsed) - Four panels covering utilization and throughput.
 Utilization Distribution is a stacked area chart showing how many processes fall into each utilization range (1% through 90%+), using a flame gradient from green to red.
 Message Throughput per Node shows `rate(messages_in)` and `rate(messages_out)` per node in messages per second.
 Top Processes by Utilization is a table showing the busiest actors by lifetime utilization.
 Actor Running Time per Node shows `rate(running_time_seconds)` per node -- effectively the node-level actor CPU utilization.
 When this value approaches the available CPU core count, the node is compute-saturated.

 **Processes** (collapsed) - Four timeseries panels showing per-node process counts (total and running) and lifecycle rates (spawn rate with failures in red, termination rate).
 Steady growth in total without plateau suggests process leaks.
 Spawn failures indicate resource exhaustion.
 When termination rate exceeds spawn rate, the node is draining.

-**CPU** - User and system CPU time normalized by core count, displayed as percentages.
-High user CPU means compute-bound workload.
-High system CPU relative to user suggests excessive I/O or syscalls rather than application work.

-**Memory** - OS-reported memory and Go runtime allocation over time.
+**Resources** (collapsed) - Four panels covering CPU and memory.
+CPU User Time and CPU System Time are normalized by core count and displayed as percentages.
+High user CPU means compute-bound workload; high system CPU relative to user suggests excessive I/O or syscalls.
+Memory (OS:used) and Memory (Runtime:alloc) show memory usage over time.
 Monotonic growth signals memory leaks.
 Sawtooth pattern in runtime allocation is normal (GC cycles).
 Rising baseline between GC cycles indicates uncollected objects.

-**Network** - Four panels covering cluster totals and per-node breakdowns for message rates and byte rates.
+**Network** (collapsed) - Six panels covering cluster totals, per-node breakdowns, and node-pair detail for both message rates and byte rates.
 Sudden drops may indicate partitions.
 Disproportionate bytes-to-messages ratio reveals large message sizes.

-**Network Detail** - Message and byte rates between specific node pairs.
-Useful for tracing inter-node communication paths and identifying saturated links.
+The detail panels show traffic between specific node pairs, useful for tracing inter-node communication paths and identifying saturated links.

 **Nodes Overview** - A table listing all nodes with uptime, process counts, and memory.
 Sorted by process count.
 Quickly identifies recently restarted nodes (low uptime), overloaded nodes (high process count), or unhealthy nodes (non-zero zombies).